New World Order (professional wrestling): Legacy and impact

 The nWo logo has even made an appearance in college football.
 When Jacob Peeler was hired as receivers coach at the University of Mississippi (also known as Ole Miss) before the 2017 season, he sought an identity for his group and came up with "Nasty Wide Outs", creating a wrestling-style championship belt with the original nWo logo affixed to it.
 Ever since, the Ole Miss nWo belt has been displayed on the sidelines by every receiver who has caught a touchdown pass and awarded after each game to a receiver seen by Peeler as deserving of the title belt.

 On December 9, 2019, WWE announced that the nWo, consisting of Hogan, Hall, Nash, and Waltman, would be inductees into the WWE Hall of Fame Class of 2020.
 On the January 29, 2020 edition of Chris Jericho's podcast Talk Is Jericho, Scott Hall stated that he felt Eric Bischoff should also be inducted into the WWE Hall of Fame as a member of the nWo.
 Jericho agreed, noting Bischoff's vital on-and-off screen role with the group, and suggested that he was not being inducted into the WWE Hall of Fame as an nWo member was due to ongoing "residual heat".

-On March 14, 2022, Hall died at the age of 63.
+However, Bischoff was eventually inducted into the WWE Hall of Fame as part of the class of 2021.

+Hall died at the age of 63 on March 14, 2022.
+He had struggled with alcohol abuse and chronicled his substance issues in an ESPN documentary in 2011, in which he said "I should have been dead 100 times".
+Before his death, Hall had suffered three heart attacks after surgery complications, according to Marc Mero.

+On July 24, 2025, Hogan died of cardiac arrest at his home in Clearwater, Florida at the age of 71.
+Emergency personnel responded to the scene, and he was transported from his home by local ambulance.
+His death came a month after he underwent major spinal fusion surgery, although his wife Sky denied reports that it was part of a more serious health-related issue.